SillyTavern/SillyTavern-Docs/Usage/st-script.md

 1. The `/pass` command accepts a constant value of "Hello, World!" as an unnamed argument and writes it to the pipe.
 2. The `/echo` command receives the value through the pipe from the previous command and displays it as a toast notification.

+>  To see a list of all available commands, type `/help slash` into the chat.

 As constant unnamed arguments and pipes are interchangeable, we could rewrite this script simply as:

 ```